JianshiZhao/Hello-World/README.md

 # Hello-World
-This is the first repository
+This is the first repository.
+This project will mostly use python language.